Start with the first page of the Barcelona Tour the Transport page for more details about the Metro and tickets.

 (see Map).
 Sitges is a small coastal town, known for its annual film festival and Carnival and as a popular destination for gays and lesbians.

 It is easy to reach Sitges.
-With the suburban train, it takes less than 30 minutes from the main station "Sants" or with a change from plaza Cataluña.
+With the suburban train, it takes about 40 minutes.
+See the transport page, for details.

 (Map).
 You can choose to go to Nightclubs with predominantly German tourists or ones with Russians, there are also some other nationalities in Lloret de mar.